 The City Council has made a commitment to make San Luis Obispo a welcoming, inclusive, and safe community for everyone, and to promoting free thought and speech, while condemning racism, hate speech, bigotry, violence, and prejudice.
-In June-2020, the City formed a Diversity Equity and Inclusion (DEI) Committee and the City Council approved and created the Diversity, Equity, and Inclusion Task Force (see Section 3 below regarding DEI).
-This commitment extends into furthering fair housing within the community for all persons regardless of race, religion, sex, marital status, ancestry, national origin, color, familial disability, and other characteristics protected by the California Fair Employment and Housing Act.
+In June 2020, the City Council approved and created the Diversity, Equity, and Inclusion Task Force.
+This commitment extends into furthering fair housing within the community for all persons regardless of race, religion, sex, marital status, ancestry, national origin, color, familial status, or disability, and other characteristics protected by the California Fair Employment and Housing Act.
 The City has addressed affirmatively furthering fair housing in the Housing Element by focusing on the prevention of neighborhoods or housing types that are segregated by economic status.
 Policies 4.1, 4.2, 4.3 and 4.4 all focus on providing housing for all persons, making sure that housing is equable in size, location, and affordability throughout the City.
 Policy 4.4 states, "In its discretionary actions, housing programs and activities, the City shall affirmatively further fair housing and promote equal housing opportunities for persons of all economic segments of the community."
 Through program 4.5 the City will continue to review new development proposals for compliance with City regulations and revise projects or establish conditions of approval as needed to implement the mixed-income policies 4.1, 4.2, 4.3 and 4.4.